yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 with the same format as normal records.
 This header will contain names corresponding to the fields in the file and SHOULD contain the same number of fields as the records in the rest of the file.
-The presence or absence of the header MAY be indicated via the optional "header" parameter of this MIME type.
 For example:

    field_name_1,field_name_2,field_name_3CRLF<br/>
    aaa,bbb,cccCRLF<br/>